Nona9614/spreadsheet-light/README.md

 - Strings
 - Numbers
 - _null_
-- JSON and Arrays containing the previous ones
+- JSON Objects and Arrays containing the previous ones

 Classes, functions, symbols or _undefined_ are not supported as this library tries to help you to keep your CSV content consistent.